moscowjh/t2-p2-project-EDA/red_red_wine.md

 Univariate Plots Section
 ========================

-> **Tip**: In this section, you should perform some preliminary exploration of your dataset.
-Run some summaries of the data and create univariate plots to understand the structure of the individual variables in your dataset.
-Don't forget to add a comment after each plot or closely-related group of plots!
-There should be multiple code chunks and text sections; the first one below is just to help you get started.

     ## 'data.frame':    1599 obs. of  13 variables:
     ##  $ X                   : int  1 2 3 4 5 6 7 8 9 10 ...